WhittakerLab/AAScatterPlot/README.md

 ### In case you need to align sequences
 1. After loading the sequences, click on the "Align Tool" button.
 2. Add the reference sequence into the text box.
-3. Select whether the refernces sequence is are NT (nucleotides) or AA (amino acids).
+3. Select whether the reference sequence type is NT (nucleotides) or AA (amino acids).
-4. Click on the "Align" button and observe alignment results.
+4. Click on the "Align" button and observe the alignment results.
 5. Click on the "Accept" button.
 This will bring you back to the AAScatterPlot GUI with the newly aligned sequences.